michigandaily/bore/README.md

     .datum(data);
   ```

-  This library is being tested with [maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) in mind, but it may also work with other iterables.
+  This library is being made with [maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)* in mind, but it may also work with other iterables.

 - Call a `bore` chart on your SVG selection: